mjedmonds/mjedmonds.github.io/CS80/notes_md/ch15_xml.md

 - XML-based markup languages are called **XML vocbaularies**
   - Provide a mechanism to describe data in a standardized, structured way.
-  - Exmaples: XHTML, MathML (math), VoiceXML (speech), XBRL (financial data)
+  - Examples: XHTML, MathML (math), VoiceXML (speech), XBRL (financial data)
   - Why do XML vocabularies matter?
     - Large companies often employ their own XML vocabulary to describe their data internally
-    - They provide a standard for data markup using a standarad data format (e.g. if you can read XML, a XML vocabulary will be easier to understand than a propiertary data format)
+    - They provide a standard for data markup using a standard data format (e.g. if you can read XML, a XML vocabulary will be easier to understand than a proprietary data format)

 ## XML Concepts